 WOW!
-Mammootty To Team Up With The Great Father Fame Haneef Adeni, Once Again!
+Mammootty To Team Up With The Great Father Fame Haneef Adeni Once Again!

 The Great Father, which hit the theatres in March 2017 went on to become a big hit.
 Tagged as a family thriller, the film gave Mammootty a real big hit and went on to become the top grosser in the actor's career.
 We hope that the team will recreate the same magic, with the upcoming film.

 Well, it seems like this one will a big project worth waiting for.
-If reports are to be believed, the makers are planning to release the film by mid of 2018.
+If reports are to be believed, the makers are planning to release the film by mid 2018.
 Further details of the film are expected to be revealed in the coming days.